MrBQuantized/MrBQuantized/README.md

 - 👋 Hi, I’m @MrBQuantized
-- 👀 I’m interested in Data Science, Machine learning, emebedded systems, Cryptography, Hacking.
+- 👀 I’m interested in Data Science, Machine learning, embedded systems, Cryptography, Hacking.
 - 🌱 I’m currently learning Machine learning using python
-- 💞️ I’m looking to collaborate on solving thorny problems in machine learning and other fields of interest subsequently.
+- 💞️ I look forward to solving thorny problems in machine learning and other fields of interest subsequently.
 - 📫 You can reach me on my email "onohblessing24@gmail.com"

 <!---.